-Organ-on-Chip Center Twente is also a part of the Technical Medical Centre of the University of Twente.
+The Organ-on-Chip Centre Twente (OoCCT) is a centre of expertise supported by the MESA+ Institute and the TechMed Centre of the University of Twente.

 The core values of the Organ-on-Chip Centre Twente are innovation, expertise and connection.
 It is our mission to collectively bring about the next generation of organs-on-chips for the benefit of human health and medicine.